maximux13/epic-astro-stack/src/icons/README.md

 # Icon Usage Documentation

-This document outlines the guidelines for using icons in the application with the astroicons.dev integration.
+This document outlines the guidelines for using icons in the application with the unplugin-icons integration.
 It focuses on handling SVGs for effective use as icons and the option to incorporate icon packs from @iconify-json/\*.

-## Using astroicons.dev Integration
+## Using unplugin-icons Integration

-Astroicons.dev provides a straightforward way to incorporate icons into your Astro project.
+unplugin-icons provides a straightforward way to incorporate icons into your Astro project.
 You can add custom SVG icons or utilize supported icon sets for enhanced flexibility and customization.

 ### Adding Custom Icons